Dalvin Cook Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Matchup vs. Los Angeles

-- Cook finished with 27 rushing yards in his single career matchup against the Chargers, 62.5 fewer yards than his over/under in Sunday's game.
+- Cook notched 27 rushing yards in his only career matchup against the Chargers, 62.5 fewer yards than his over/under in Sunday's game.

-- Cook did not have a touchdown run in that contest against the Chargers.
+- Cook did not have a touchdown run in that matchup against the Chargers.

-- In terms of defending against the run, the Chargers are 32nd in the NFL, conceding 161.6 yards per game.
+- Cook will go up against a Chargers squad that allows 161.6 rushing yards per game and is the NFL's worst rush defense.

-- This year the Chargers are ranked 29th in the league in rushing touchdowns allowed (11).
+- The Chargers have conceded 11 rushing touchdowns, 29th in the league.

 Recent Performances

-- In last week's matchup with the Ravens, Cook ran for 110 yards on 17 carries (averaging 6.5 yards per carry).
+- In last week's matchup with the Ravens, Cook racked up 110 yards on 17 carries (averaging 6.5 yards per carry).

-- Cook has 328 yards on 64 carries (109.3 ypg) with one rushing touchdown during his last three games.
+- During his last three games, Cook has rushed for 328 yards (109.3 per game) on 64 carries with one touchdown.

 Cook's Minnesota Teammates